Raexiong/book-cover-reader/README.md

 ## Customization

-You can modify the mock AI models in `app/api/process-image/route.ts` to:
+You can modify the mock AI models in `lib/vision-service.ts` to:

 - Add new models
-- Change recognition patterns
-- Adjust response timing
-- Modify confidence scores

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License